Tomi7710/Ansible_Automation_Project/README.md

-## Ansible Project – Web Application Automation
+## Automated Deployment with Ansible

 This repository contains a collection of Ansible playbooks and roles to automate the setup of different components of a web application stack.